Richard Tayson is available for summer manuscript editorial sessions.

 Richard Tayson's essay "the volcano sequence as Fragmentary, Postmodern (and Yes, Feminist) Text" will appear in Everywoman Her Own Theology: On the Poetry of Alicia Ostriker.
 The book, edited by Martha Nell Smith and Julia R. Enszer, will include contributions by Toi Derricotte, Marilyn Hacker, Tony Hoagland, Joan Larkin, and others.
 Part of the Under Discussion series, the book will appear in Fall 2018.

-Tayson has finished a manuscript of poems, THE LAMENTATIONS COLLECTOR.
-Written in a 100-day period, the 38 poems have 9 different speakers.
-Beneath the millennial sun , Pandora puts down her buden and finds shade in which to languish.
+Tayson has finished a manuscript of poems, The Lamentations Collector.
+Written in a 100-day period, the thirty-eight poems have nine distinct speakers.
+Beneath the millennial sun, Pandora puts down her burden and finds shade in which to languish.
 As she does so, the eye of a drunk glances her way, spies a record box reminiscent of the one he owned as a boy.
-He saunters over in the heatand takes the box from the trash heap beside her.
+He sweats over in the heat and takes the box from the trash heap beside her.
 Inside are the records of his childhood, and when he opens the box, out fly a multitude of voices.
 Carole King and James Taylor argue about something they’ve seen happen in a boy’s room from their respective album covers.
 Diana Ross's prison shoes (Lady Sings the Blues) and Carly Simon's blue blouse (cover of No Secrets) speak about the body.
-The owner of the records—deceased from toxic shock—speaks from the other side, and a relic of time past, the hi-fi record player, has the book's last word.
-Written in an experimental styles that allows for the inclusion of many voices and visual forms, the poems revel in language, sound, and the ambiguities of the post-millennial world.
+The owner of the records—deceased from toxic shock—speaks from the dead, and a relic of time past, the high-fi record player, has the book's last word.
+Written in an experimental style that allows for the inclusion of contradictory voices and multiple visual forms, the poems revel in language, sound, and the ambiguities of the post-millennial world.